clausehound/clausehound-blog/content/blog/overview-of-employment-agreement/index.md

 author: aunterman@cobaltcounsel.com
 tags: ["Employment Agreement","Contract Overviews","aunterman"]
 date: 2017-04-06 17:18:22
-description: "This article provides an overview of the important aspects of an Emnployment Agreement."
+description: "This article provides an overview of some important aspects of an Emnployment Agreement."
 ---

 ## What is this document?